juraj-hrivnak/Pakku/docs/topics/Managing-Projects.md

 %pakku% update jei terrafirmacraft
 ```

-To update all project in the modpack, use the `--all` flag:
+To update all projects in the modpack, use the `--all` flag:

 ```
 %pakku% update -a